dboyko-qa/diploma_project/README.md

 D --> G[mobileprofile for Android emulator/Appium]
 D --> H[mobileprofile for Browserstack/Device farm]
 ```

-# <a>Automated tests running in cloud infrastructure</a>
-- Tests run with parameter has been set up in [Jenkins](#HowToRunInJenkins)
-- [Allure reports](#Allure) are automatically built.
-Reports contain extensive information about test run:
-browser logs, API logs, screenshots, [video records](#Video).
-- Test running has been integrated with [AllureTestOps](#AllureTestOps): to build live test documentation,
-to run tests from AllureTestOps, review status of tests and use other options of the TMS.
-- [Telegram notifications](#TelegramNotifications) sending after tests finish has been set up.
-- [Jira integration](#Jira) has been set up.

 ## <a name="HowToRunInJenkins">Jenkins settings</a>
 Tests can be run with parameters.
 All parameters are described